HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 ### Adopt in ESPHome (Optional)

-In your ESPHome dashboard, you should see the device with the option to “Adopt” (this may require restarting Home Assistant).
-Click Adopt, and you’ll be able to rename the device and install the updated configuration.
+In your ESPHome dashboard, you should see the device with the option to **“Adopt”** (this may require restarting Home Assistant).
+Click **Adopt**, and you’ll be able to rename the device and install the updated configuration.
 From this point on, you have full control over the YAML configuration of the thermostat.

 ## Entities

 You should now see the thermostat in Home Assistant.
-Go to\*\* Settings >> Devices >> ESPHome >> Undermount AC\*\* and you should see the following.
-Diagnostic sensors will be disabled by default.\\
+Go to **Settings >> Devices >> ESPHome >> Undermount AC** and you should see the following.
+Diagnostic sensors will be disabled by default.

 ### Controls